HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/servers/new-hpovserverprofileconnection.md

 ### -Network &lt;Object&gt;

 The Network (Ethernet or Fibre Channel) or Network Set resource object to be used with this connection.
-Can either be the Name, URI, or object obtained with `Get-HPOVNetwork` or `Get-HPOVNetworkSet`.
+Can either be the Name, URI, or object obtained with Get-HPOVNetwork or Get-HPOVNetworkSet.

 | Aliases | None |
 | :--- | :--- |